-And yes, there are prominent ‘Christian’ leaders who are anti-Zionism.
-One of those ‘prominent’ men wrote with supreme arrogance to tell me so.
+And yes, there are prominent False Christians who are against Zion – Jerusalem.
+One of those ‘prominent’ men wrote to me with supreme arrogance to tell me so.
 Others have made it clear in their public pronouncements.

 As I look out over the world, these are the places that have done terrible harm to the Jewish people:

 - All of Europe – East and West

 - Muslim countries of North Africa and the Middle East

 For those of you who are shocked at my inclusion of the US, please let me point out that the US allied themselves with Hitler in the extermination of the Jews.
 It was IBM that knowingly helped Hitler track the Jews.
 It was Franklin Roosevelt that closed the doors to the Jewish people who were trying to flee Hitler’s Germany.
 Ford supplied Hitler with trucks and engines.
 Americans provided almost everything Hitler needed to fight World War II and murder six million Jews.